-- // Career training workshops available to eligible students on Friday, 3 November, 2017 - // Accredited half-day Skill Seminars on Friday, 3 November, 2017 - // Pre-scheduled interviews on Saturday, 4 November, 2017 - // The job fair, with company stands and walk-in interviews on Saturday, 4 November, 2017 - // The student party at the closure of the Career Forum on Saturday, 4 November 2017
+- // Career training workshops available - to eligible students on Friday, 9 November, 2018 // Accredited half-day Skill Seminars on Friday, 9 November, 2018 - // Pre-scheduled interviews on Saturday, 10 November, 2018 - // The Job Fair, with company stands and walk-in interviews on Saturday, 10 November, 2018 - // The Student Party at the closure of the Career Forum on Saturday, 10 November 2018

 All CEMS students have the opportunity to attend the Career Forum and young CEMS alumni (graduated 0-4 years ago) are also invited to visit the Career Forum.
 Students can participate more than once in the Career Forum, including the pre-scheduled interviews.
-In 2017 the Career Forum will take place at Corvinus Business School in Budapest, Hungary.
+In 2018 the Career Forum will take place at Corvinus Business School in Budapest, Hungary.

 Every year at the beginning of December the CEMS Annual Events take place.
 Several events are organised over a four-day period: different stakeholder meetings, the annual General Assembly and the CEMS MIM Graduation Ceremony.
-These events bring together around 2,000 people, academics and administrators, alumni, students and their fa-
+These events bring together around 2,000 people, academics and administrators, alumni, students and their families.

-The Annual Events including the Graduation Ceremony will be hosted by Koç University in 2018 and WU, Vienna University of Economics and Business in 2019.
+The Annual Events including the Graduation Ceremony will be hosted at WU, Vienna University of Economics and Business in 2019.

-Once students have entered the MIM programme, they are registered in the database of www.cems.org by their home school Programme // Upload their photos and CVs, which can be Manager and automatically receive a welcome message with a login and password to the student private zone as well as information on the host school and the MIM programme.
+Once students have entered the MIM programme, they are registered in the database of www.cems.org by their home CEMS MIM Programme Manager and automatically receive a welcome message with a login and password to the student private zone as well as information on the host school and the MIM programme.